 A: The minimum length of the program is 3 1/2 years.
 Most students take 4-6 years.
 The maximum length is 7 years.

 Q: What majors are offered?

-A: Biblical Exposition, Biblical Interpretation, Christian Education, Church History, Evangelism, Great Commission Studies, Missions, New Testament, Old Testament, Psychology and Counseling, and Theology.
+A: Biblical Exposition, Biblical Theology, Christian Apologetics, Christian Education, Christian Ethics, Christian Leadership, Counselor Education and Supervision, Evangelism, Missiology, New Testament, Old Testament, Philosophy of Religion, and Theology.